Jelly-Like Mucus in Stool: 7 Causes, Gastroenterologist Explains.

-Consult your doctor if you have a long history of recurrent abdominal pain, constant diarrhea with blood, and mucus in stool.
+Consult your doctor if you have a long history of recurrent abdominal pain and constant diarrhea with blood and mucus in stool.

-Recent sexual practice involving the anorectal area followed byirectal discharge (mucus only coming out with urgency) may indicate a sexually transmitted disease.
+Recent sexual practice involving the anal or rectal area followed by rectal discharge (mucus only coming out with urgency) may indicate a sexually transmitted disease.

-Having analisex activity with an infected partner can lead to severe proctitis.
+Having anal sex activity with an infected partner can lead to severe proctitis.

 Unfortunately, Your partner doesn’t have to be symptomatic to transmit the infection to you.